Company Name Logo Quiz-Tree

 Portuguese Vocabulary

 Here is a fact that reorders the whole week: most Portuguese weekday names are built from numbers, so Monday is segunda-feira (literally "second day").
 Quirks like that run through Portuguese vocabulary, and these quizzes cover the everyday words a beginner reaches for first.
 Essential Brazilian Portuguese Vocabulary Each quiz matches Portuguese words to their English meanings, topic by topic.
 You will pick up greetings like muito prazer (nice to meet you), colors such as azul (blue), household items like janela (window), travel words including aeroporto (airport), and numbers from zero (zero) up past cem (one hundred).
 The sets reach into describing people, jobs, school, shopping, telling time, and the question words that keep a conversation moving.
 Because these are things you say and see every day, the vocabulary tends to stick quickly.
 Brazilian Portuguese with Audio Pronunciation Reading a word is one thing; saying it well is another.
 Each quiz includes audio of the Portuguese, so you can copy the rhythm of a word like obrigado (thank you) instead of guessing how it should roll off your tongue.
 The Slips That Trip Up Beginners One classic false friend is livraria, which is a bookstore, not a library; the place you borrow books is a biblioteca.
 Numbers hold a small surprise too, since one hundred is cem on its own but shifts to cento the moment you add more, so one hundred ten is cento e dez.
 The sets stay close to the situations you actually meet, from checking into a hotel to finding the right platform or making small talk about the weather.
 Because the phrases come grouped by topic, you can focus on one slice of the language at a time instead of facing a long, jumbled list.
 One small reward of the numbers is spotting patterns, since Portuguese builds bigger figures by joining smaller words you already know with e (and).
-Brazilians warm up fast when you make the effort, so start with the phrases or numbers you will use most and try the free interactive Portuguese quizzes.
+Brazilians warm up fast when you make the effort, so start with the phrases or numbers you will use most and try these interactive Portuguese quizzes.

 12 topics